What You Need to Know About Opening a Business in Australiaaustralia / business / entrepreneurs / startups

 Australia is by far the most popular expat destination for UK citizens.

 In an article for The Guardian, Liam Kelly writes that one in four Brits living abroad choose Australia as their home, totaling more than 1.2 million expats.
-Most people arrive with the help of a temporary skilled visa (457 visa), which allows companies to sponsor employees for four years.
+Most people arrive with the help of a temporary skilled 457 Work visa which allows companies to sponsor employees for four years.

 Beyond the UK, Australia is a popular expat destination.
 Ideally, this means your employees will be eager to relocate, even if it means traveling across the world.